Leadership in Advocacy Development

 2023-2025

-Project: To develop a women’s neurology as a neurology subspecialty with an emphasis on headache and epilepsy.
+Project: To develop a women's neurology as a neurology subspeciality with an emphasis on headache and epilepsy.

 Participant: Amy Hessler, DO, Private practice general neurologist in Jacksonville, Florida with special interest in Women's Neurology and Headache Medicine.